Securing the Agentic Development Lifecycle (ADLC)

 The answer to automation is not manual gates.
 It is automated, continuous security that runs at the same speed.
 Security has to be an accelerant, not a brake.

 When code is produced at machine speed, scanning once a day is the same as not scanning at all.
 You need systems that evaluate code as it is written, understand how it fits into the broader application, and act without waiting for a human to click “scan.”
+That means agentic security, not tools that scan and alert but systems that continuously monitor, prioritize, and autonomously remediate the risks that ADLC introduces.

 Why Is Risk Management Important in the ADLC?